 For this reason, we very thoughtfully chose the people we reached out to for interviews.
 Big influencers in the sales space like Grant Cardone, Jill Konrath, Max Altschuler, and others who agreed in advance to promote the event to their email lists in exchange for a 1-to-1 list share on the backend—meaning if they drove 500 signups, we’d reciprocate with giving them 500 fresh leads from the summit after it was over.

-Structuring this as a win-win for our speakers with large personal brands to promote, was instrumental to the success of the summit.
-Next time, we’re going to involve more sales-related brands, as they tend to have larger audiences than individuals.
+Structuring this as a win-win for our speakers was instrumental to the success of the summit as a lead generation idea.

 If it sounds ridiculous, that’s because it was intended to be.

-The agency’s satirical interpretation of their technologically obsessed industry got a ton of press coverage from marketing blogs and publications around the world.
-Their video has received over 184,000 views on YouTube since its release.
+The agency’s satirical interpretation of its technologically-obsessed industry got a ton of press coverage from marketing blogs and publications around the world.
+Their video has received over 188,000 views on YouTube since its release.

 Each of these lead generation ideas are based primarily on using one or more major social networks to find prospects and turn them into qualified leads.

-Now that we’ve established the wrong way to use LinkedIn for prospecting, let’s talk about how to do it effectively.
-Because when you approach LinkedIn lead generation the right way, it still represents a massive opportunity for B2B sellers.
+When you approach LinkedIn lead generation correctly, it still represents a massive opportunity for B2B sellers.

-When asked why his clients come to him for help with using LinkedIn to start qualified conversations with target buyers, Jake shares, “Using Linkedin as a form of outreach is great because it’s complementary to cold email and hits your prospects on a different channel that might be less crowded than their inbox,” says my friend, Jake Jorgovan.
+“Using Linkedin as a form of outreach is great because it’s complementary to cold email and hits your prospects on a different channel that might be less crowded than their inbox,” says my friend, Jake Jorgovan.
 He runs the done-for-you LinkedIn prospecting company, Lead Cookie.

-Jake’s process for scaling LinkedIn lead generation for his clients is pretty simple actually.
+Jake’s process for scaling LinkedIn lead generation for his clients is simple:

-First, they’ll optimize your Linkedin profile so it’s designed to convert profile views into conversations.
+- First, optimize your LinkedIn profile to convert profile views into conversations

 A couple of years ago, we invested heavily in answering questions like this one, related to inside sales and startups (two topics our target market cares most about) on Quora.

-The average Quora answer Steli submits typically takes him anywhere from 20 to 60 minutes to write—with a finished product ranging from 500 to often 1,000+ words in length, including a relevant image, some key data, and helpful links to authoritative resources backing up our philosophy.
+The average Quora answer I submit typically takes anywhere from 20 to 60 minutes to write—with a finished product ranging from 500-1,000+ words in length, including a relevant image, some key data, and helpful links to authoritative resources backing up our philosophy.

 Aside from the benefits of (tastefully) being able to link to your website where Quorans can click through to learn more, within your answers, answering questions in this community is a long-term strategy.